These browsers are the absolute worst when it comes to maintaining any level of privacy.

 While some of the settings within Chrome can be tweaked to be more privacy friendly, doing so is often unnecessarily difficult and/or requires the help of an extension.

-For example, disabling WebRTC – which can leak your true IP address to every website you visit even when you use a VPN – is difficult in Chrome when compared to other browsers.
+For example, disabling WebRTC – which can leak your true IP address to every website you visit even when you use a VPN – is impossible in Chrome.

 It’s just like fighting an uphill battle.